 I work for a coffee chain, and we share the tips from the counter jars at the end of the shift.
 Our manager takes a share just like everyone else, but he almost never helps customers or even steps out of the back room.
 Is this legal?

 Tip pooling arrangements have always been a source of controversy, whether the tips start out together, as in your counter jars, or employees each have to chip in a share of their tips to a communal pot.
 Tip pooling is legal, but only if certain requirements are met.
 In your case, it sounds like your manager probably shouldn't be taking a share of tips.

-However, whether this rule applies to a particular workplace depends on the manager's job duties.
-Plenty of employers refer to low-level employees as "assistant managers" or "shift supervisors," without giving the employees the authority that would ordinarily go along with such a title.
+However, the law does not define managers or supervisors clearly.
+Someone who has the authority to hire and fire employees, discipline employees, set wages and hours, and make other important decisions on behalf of the company are clearly not allowed to share in tips pools.
+But plenty of employers refer to low-level employees as "assistant managers" or "shift supervisors," without giving the employees the authority that would ordinarily go along with such a title.
 These employees typically do much of the same work as line employees, with a few extra responsibilities (such as scheduling, deciding when employees may take their breaks, and so on).
-Despite their name, these employees probably can share in a tip pool, because they aren't true managers as the law intends the term.
+It remains to be seen whether these types of employees can share in a tip pool under federal law.

-Many states have their own laws about tips and tip pooling -- including rules about precisely which employees may share in a tip pool and which employees count as managers who cannot share tips.
-To find out your state's rules, contact your state labor department.
-(Select your state from the list at our Wage & Hour Laws page for contact information.)
+Many states have their own laws about tips and tip pooling—including rules about precisely which employees may share in a tip pool and which employees count as managers who cannot share tips.
+See our page on state laws for tipped employees to find out more.